Blog Post

 6. What is your monthly income?

 Now, this may not tell you the entire story.
-The tenant may, for example, have a debt that may limit their ability to pay the rent.
+The tenant may, for example, have a debt that may limit their ability to pay rent.
 This is often the reason why savvy Charlotte landlords always insist on a credit check.

 7. Can you provide references from your former landlord?

-An applicant who looks great on paper is not necessarily risk-free.
+In this process, an applicant who looks great on paper is not necessarily risk-free.
 That’s why it’s important to ask for references from their previous landlords.

-• What is/was their monthly rent amount?
+• What is/was their monthly rental amount?

 • Did the renter have rent-related issues?